Queue | Set 1 (Introduction and Array Implementation)

 For implementing queue, we need to keep track of two indices, front and rear.
-We enqueue an item at the rear and dequeue an item from front.
-If we simply increment front and rear indices, then there may be problems, front may reach end of the array.
+We enqueue an item at the rear and dequeue an item from the front.
+If we simply increment front and rear indices, then there may be problems, the front may reach the end of the array.
 The solution to this problem is to increase front and rear in circular manner (See this for details)

 N is the size of array for storing elements.